Solutions

 If you haven't looked at new software for several years, start by thinking about what’s changed in your business.
 Are your old processes still relevant to your new way of serving members?
 What’s working, and what do you need to update or change?
 What has changed in the last couple years that your current software can no longer support?
 These are some of the questions that will get you on track to finding the right solution.

 Need a nudge?
-Check out more on creating a strategic vision for your organization for some tips.
+Check out more on Crafting your digital strategy: A blueprint for YMCAs and nonprofits.
 Having a list of these requirements will guide you in choosing the best membership management software for your organization.

 Once you know what you need to run your organization well, take a look at what you’re currently doing: